A History Lesson

 “Mommy, I’m really sorry about what I did back there.
 I almost got you killed because of my stupidity.”
 She immediately pulled me in for a tight hug and broke down after holding it back for hours through the journey.
 “I thought that I had lost you Ed.
 I thought I’d never see you again.
 You can’t imagine what that’s like.”
 She held on to me for a while as I sat with her.
 As soon as I noticed Ravenna looking at us, she turned her gaze away.
 “Don’t you ever do that again Ed.
 You are all I have.”
 Her voice was getting clearer now.

 Once she was done opening up, she ate a few slices of the delicious banana cake she herself baked last week.
 “I told you to eat the fruits first.
-This would have stayed fresh for another week.
+These would have stayed fresh for another week.
 The fruits will rot soon.”

 “I still have room for fruits” said Ravenna who had now walked up to us.
 “Come on now, let’s get moving.
 We’ve rested enough.”
 The sun had almost completely risen now and luckily, it would be behind us throughout the rest of the journey given that we were headed west.
-We mounted our horses and started how.
-Ravenna was leading as usual but she was just trotting head.
+We mounted our horses and started.
+Ravenna was leading as usual but she was just slowly trotting head.

 “Didn’t you just say we’ve had enough rest.
 Why are we moving so slowly?”
 I asked her.